umod/docs/docs/games/rust/hooks/player/OnUserApprove.md

 ## Usage

 * Used by RustCore and abstracted into CanClientLogin
-* Returning a non-null value overrides default behavior, plugin should call Reject if it does this
+* Return a non-null value to override default behavior, plugin should call Reject if it does this

 ## Examples